-DCI is found in several plants and fruits, in buckwheat, but also in carob and certain melons.
+DCI is found in several plants and fruits, in buckwheat, but also carob and certain melons.

 DCI and polycystic ovary syndrome (PCOS)

-Insulin resistance plays a key role in the pathophysiology of PCOS.
-A deficiency in a specific D-chiro-inositol-containing inositolphosphoglycan mediator may contribute to insulin resistance in women with PCOS.
+Insulin resistance plays a crucial role in the pathophysiology of PCOS.
+A deficiency in a specific d-chiro-inositol-containing inositolphosphoglycan mediator may contribute to insulin resistance in women with PCOS.
 Study results indicate that the use of insulin-sensitizing agents in patients with PCOS may improve their sensitivity to the effects of insulin on glucose and lipid metabolism but also ameliorate clinical and biochemical manifestations.
-In one study women suffering from PCOS given 600 mg/d for 6 – 8 weeks in comparison to a placebo group DCI improved glucose tolerance, decreased serum androgens and improved ovulation.
-Insulin-sensitising therapy seems therefore a promising therapy for the treatment of PCOS, offering metabolic and gynaecologic benefits for women who suffer from this syndrome.
+In one study, women suffering from PCOS given 600 mg/d for 6 – 8 weeks in comparison to a placebo group DCI improved glucose tolerance, decreased serum androgens and improved ovulation.
+Insulin-sensitising therapy seems, therefore, a promising therapy for the treatment of PCOS, offering metabolic and gynaecologic benefits for women who suffer from this syndrome.
 Should favourable results with DCI be repeated, it could play a role in such therapies.

 D-chiroinositol and fat metabolism and storage

-Diabetes is often accompanied by abnormal lipid profiles.
-While DCI alone may already reduce elevated lipid levels, combination with other lipid-reducing agents may be beneficial.
+Abnormal lipid profiles often accompany diabetes.
+While DCI alone may already reduce elevated lipid levels, combination with other lipid-reducing agents, may be beneficial.

-DCI is apparently well tolerated by humans.
-Long-term DCI ingestion by humans from different plant foods which contain DCI like buckwheat or carob pods has not shown negative effects.
+Humans well tolerate DCI.
+Long-term DCI ingestion by humans from different plant foods which contain DCI like buckwheat or carob pods has not shown adverse effects.
 Neither has a higher incidence of negative effects compared to placebo groups been reported from human studies with DCI of several hundred mg per person per day for several weeks.
-Based on the historical evidence it can reasonably concluded that the intake of a reasonable amount of DCI is safe.
+Based on the historical evidence, it can reasonably be concluded that the intake of a reasonable amount of DCI is safe.

-In the EU, DCI has been consumed as part of the normal diet by consumption of carob and soy products for decades if not centuries.
-Only consumption of well exceeding levels the intake from these sources may require examination whether the specific use has to be authorised.
+In the EU, DCI has been consumed as part of the regular diet by consumption of carob and soy products for decades if not centuries.
+Only consumption of well-exceeding levels the intake from these sources may require an examination of whether the specific use has to be authorised.
 Health claims have to be approved by the EU under conditions outlined in Regulation 1924/2006/EC, especially art.
 13 and 14.
-Claims going beyond a health claim require authorisation of DCI formulations as a pharmaceutical.
+Claims going beyond a health claim require the authorisation of DCI formulations as a pharmaceutical.